 At a dinner at Berkeley’s Covenant Wines, a new group of Jewish food professionals called the “Illuminoshi” sampled recipes from Joyce Goldstein’s new cookbook — they were impressed.

-Berkeley’s Zoning Adjustments Board will consider a proposal Thursday that would see the UC Press building at 2120 Berkeley Way renovated into a modern 6-story office building with the addition of three new stories.
-The proposal, submitted by the Rhoades Planning Group, with a design by Berkeley’s Devi Dutta Architecture, was originally submitted to the city in […]
+A rendering of what the renovated UC Press building at 2120 Berkeley Way would look like as offices with three new stories.
+Image: Devi Dutta Architecture Berkeley’s Zoning Adjustments Board will consider a proposal Thursday that would see the UC Press building at 2120 Berkeley Way renovated into a modern 6-story office building with the […]

 “Income inequality forces people of lower or middle income to spend more than they can afford on housing, clothing, and sometimes even food — “ In 2007, UC Press published a book by Robert H. Frank that challenged the conventional wisdom about the causes and effects of income inequality in the United States.
 Now UC […]

-UC PRESS After 30 years at 2120 Berkeley Way near Shattuck Avenue, the University of California Press is moving this spring to a new location near Lake Merritt in Oakland.
-One of the reasons for the move is that upcoming construction on the Acheson Commons development will be disruptive, according to Alison Mudditt, the press’s director. […]
+UC Press is moving out of Berkeley in the spring of 2014.
+Photo: Frances Dinkelspiel UC PRESS After 30 years at 2120 Berkeley Way near Shattuck Avenue, the University of California Press is moving this spring to a new location near Lake Merritt in Oakland.
+One of the reasons for the move is that upcoming construction […]

-James H. Clark, director of the University of California Press for 25 years (1977-2002), died on January 14 after a long battle with cancer.
+Jim Clark was director of the UC Press for 25 years James H. Clark, director of the University of California Press for 25 years (1977-2002), died on January 14 after a long battle with cancer.
 He was 81.
-Jim Clark was born in Chicago on August 30, 1931, the son of James and Millie Clark.
-He served in the Air Force during the Korean War, went […]
+Jim Clark was born in Chicago on August 30, 1931, the son of James and Millie Clark. […]

-In the 1950s, the San Francisco Bay Area was an epicenter for new thinking and artistic exploration.
+David Park: Males Nudes at the Water, 1957 In the 1950s, the San Francisco Bay Area was an epicenter for new thinking and artistic exploration.
 At the center of this explosion was the painter David Park, whose bold colors and everyday subjects helped usher in a new modernism.
-In search of a form beyond the then-popular Abstract Expressionism, Park, who tragically died in […]
+In search of a form beyond the […]

 Lynne Withey has published many of Martin Luther King’s papers and brought the University of California Press into the digital era, but those achievements may be overlooked in favor of a man who has been dead for 100 years.
 As Withey, 62, prepares to step down from her post as director of UC Press at […]